Who can make a complaint?

 - Must release certain information when a regulated member’s practice permit is 1) revoked, 2) suspended, or 3) restricted with conditions.

-- Can publish or distribute information about any discipline hearing not held in private to ensure transparency and accountability to the public.
+- The College reserves the right to publish or distribute information about any discipline hearing not held in private to ensure transparency and accountability to the public.